-- 6.1 This chapter sets out the expectations of the PRA on financial risk management.
-As part of the implementation of the Capital Adequacy Directive (CAD), the Banking Consolidation Directive (BCD) and the Markets in Financial Instruments Directive (MiFID), provisions relating to a society's organisational and risk systems and controls have been introduced in General Organisational Requirements, Skills, Knowledge and Expertise, Compliance and Internal Audit and Risk Controls Parts of the PRA Rulebook. - 6.2 This chapter generally explains the application of the high level requirements in General Organisational Requirements, Skills, Knowledge and Expertise, Compliance and Internal Audit and Risk Controls Parts of the PRA Rulebook (even if there may not be a specific cross reference) in the context of financial risk management.
+6.1 This chapter sets out the expectations of the PRA on financial risk management.
+As part of the implementation of the Capital Requirements Directive and Capital Requirements Regulations (a package known as CRD IV) and the Markets in Financial Instruments Directive (MiFID), provisions relating to a society's organisational and risk systems and controls have been introduced in General Organisational Requirements, Compliance and Internal Audit and Risk Controls Parts of the PRA Rulebook.

+6.2 This chapter generally explains the application of the high-level requirements in General Organisational Requirements, Compliance and Internal Audit and Risk Controls Parts of the PRA Rulebook (even if there may not be a specific cross-reference) in the context of financial risk management.